Persistent OAuth Flaw: How Tycoon 2FA Hijacks Cloud Access

 OAuth

-A standardized authorization protocol (RFC 6749) that allows an application to access cloud resources without exposing the user’s password.
-However, when misconfigured, it becomes a major vector for persistent OAuth flaws such as those exploited by Tycoon 2FA.
+Standardized authorization protocol (RFC 6749) allowing an application to access cloud resources without exposing the user’s password.
+When misused or poorly governed, it becomes a major vector for persistent access abuse.

 Tycoon 2FA